AhmedMaher309/GNC-language/README.md

     testcases/          # Folder where input and output files are kept

+    compiling_results   # All the output files results from running the project

-    src/                # Folder where the source code files are kept IOHandler           # Folder with C code responsible for the input/output file handling RulesFiles          # Flex and bison files for the input file parsing [main] SymbolTable         # Folder of symbol and symboltable data structures Validator           # Validator folder contains class that validates the input file
+    src/                # Folder where the source code files are kept IOHandler           # Folder with C code responsible for the input/output file handling RulesFiles          # Flex and bison files for the input file parsing [main] SymbolTable         # Folder of symbol and symboltable data structures Validator           # Validator folder contains class that validates the input file QuadGenerator       # The quadruples generator

-    makefile            # Makefile for building the project README.md           # This file
+    makefile            # Makefile for building the project gui.py              # Simple ide to write and compile code for using our project README.md           # This file